bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
-   It takes some time from requesting new EDAM terms for these to be supported in bio.tools.
-In future, you'll be able to request terms directly via the bio.tools registration interface and these terms will become immediately available for use, albeit subject to approval and inclusion in EDAM.
+   It currently takes some time from requesting new EDAM terms for these to be supported in bio.tools.
+In future, you'll be able to request terms directly via the bio.tools registration interface and these terms will become immediately available for use, albeit subject to approval and possible change before inclusion in EDAM and bio.tools.

 Attribute guidelines
 --------------------